 Bullying is one of the leading problems in the world of education.
 Oppression of bullying can be in the form of physical, verbal and psychological abuse.
 The practice of bullying can be done by anyone, among friends, students, school gangs, senior students, even teachers.
 The high proportion of violent cases perpetrated by teachers does not necessarily subject them as the main issue.
 Nevertheless, teachers play an essential role regarding bullying intervention.
 This study aims to examine differences in self-awareness and self-efficacy between male and female teachers.
 This research is part of the grand research related to bullying-free teaching method for teachers.
 There are two measured variables, namely self-awareness, and self-efficacy.
 The subjects of this study were elementary school teachers in Kudus District with a total of 144 male and female teachers.
-T-test analysis was used to analyze the score results of the self-awareness and self-efficacy scale.
-The finding shows that there is no difference in the level of self-awareness and self-efficacy between male and female elementary school teachers.
+T-test analysis was used to analyze the score results of the self-awareness and self-efficacy between male and female elementary school teachers.
 Thus, both male and female teachers will be taught to implement bullying-free teaching method.
 Conclusions, limitations, and implications are discussed.